Home

 600 years of New Forest history.

-We visited the Knightwood Oak in the beautiful New Forest National Park today.
+We have visited the Knightwood Oak in the beautiful New Forest National Park at numerous times.

 The gravel path from the car park winds past some young memorial oaks which are saplings (young plants) from the old tree itself.